Herbie Rich

 Herbie Rich (February 23, 1944 – May 12, 2004) was an American multi-instrumentalist from Omaha, Nebraska, who was a member of The New Breed, The Electric Flag, and the Buddy Miles Express.
 He also played with Jimi Hendrix, Mike Bloomfield and others.

+Background

+Organist Herbie Rich is the brother of bass guitarist Billy Rich.
+He was formerly with The Electric Flag and later The Buddy Miles Express, of which his brother Billy was also a member.

 Career

 In the 1950s, Rich was a member of The 7-Wonders, a group that included his family members.
 Around 1964, he formed the Omaha group, The New Breed.
 Members included Stemsy Hunter, Hoshal Wright, Jerry Bennett, Hank Redd and Curly Martin and Jerry Bennett.